-- Whenever associates are working, are operating any company vehicle or equipment, are present on company premises or a Job Site, or are conducting related work off-site, they are prohibited from: - Using, possessing, buying, selling, manufacturing or dispensing an illegal drug or drug paraphernalia. - Being under the influence of alcohol, illegal drugs or prescribed drugs which adversely affect the associate's ability to safely and effectively perform their job duties as defined in this policy.
+- Whenever associates are working, are operating any company vehicle or equipment, are present on company premises or a Job Site, or are conducting related work off-site, they are prohibited from: - Using, possessing, buying, selling, manufacturing, or dispensing an illegal drug or drug paraphernalia. - Being under the influence of alcohol, illegal drugs or prescribed drugs which adversely affect the associate's ability to perform their job duties safely and effectively as defined in this policy.

-The presence of any detectable amount of any illegal drug or illegal controlled substance in an associate's body while performing company business or while in a company facility is prohibited.
+The impairment of an associate under the influence of cannabis, or the presence of any other illegal drug or illegal controlled substance in an associate's system while performing company business or while in a company facility is prohibited.

 If taking prescribed drugs, associates must consult with their doctors about any medications' effect on their fitness for duty and ability to work safely and promptly disclose any work restrictions to their supervisor.
 Associates should not, however, disclose underlying medical conditions unless directed to do so by their doctor.
-BSCI will not allow any associate to perform their duties while taking prescribed drugs that adversely affect the associate's ability to safely and effectively perform their job duties.
+BSCI will not allow any associate to perform their duties while taking prescribed drugs that adversely affect the associate's ability to perform their job duties safely and effectively.
 Associates taking a prescribed medication must carry it in the container labeled by a licensed pharmacist or be prepared to produce it if asked.